 This web page shows only a small excerpt of our Argint research.
 Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Argint History in all our PDF Extended History products and printed products wherever possible.

 Argint Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Argint family name include Argent, Argentine, Argenton, Argente and others.

 Early Notables of the Argint family (pre 1700)

-Migration of the Argint family to the New World and Oceana
+Migration of the Argint family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Argint family to immigrate North America: William Argent, who settled in Charles Town [Charleston], South Carolina in 1672; Sarah Argent, who settled in Maryland in 1678; George Argent, who settled in North Carolina in 1736.